Who is Hollis Cobb Associates?

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 Age limits vary by state, but it’s typically 4 to 6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove Hollis Cobb Associates From Your Credit Report Today!

 Lexington Law Firm can assist you in disputing Hollis Cobb Associates accounts.
-They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.